POLICY PROHIBITING HARASSMENT, INTIMIDATION & BULLYING

 For pupils with disabilities, subject to Individual Education Programs (IEP) in accordance with 20 USC 1400, the Individuals with Disabilities Education Improvement Act (IDEA), and accommodation plans under 29 USC 794 and 705(20), pupil discipline and the code of conduct will be implemented with the components of the applicable plans.

 The Principal or designee shall have the authority to assign discipline to pupils.
-School authorities also have the right to impose a consequence on a pupil for conduct away from school grounds*, including on a school bus* or at a school sponsored function pursuant to NJAC 6A:16-7.6.
-This authority will be exercised only when it is reasonably necessary for the pupil’s physical or emotional safety, security and well being or reasons related to the safety, security and well being of other students, staff or school grounds, pursuant to NJSA 18A:25-2 and 18A:37-2.
+School authorities also have the right to impose a consequence on a pupil for conduct away from school grounds*, including on a sending district Board of Education school bus* or at a district Board of Education school-sponsored function* pursuant to NJAC 6A:16-7.6 (NJAC 6A:16-7.8).
+This authority will be exercised only when it is reasonably necessary for the pupil’s physical or emotional safety, security and well-being or reasons related to the safety, security and well-being of other students, staff or school grounds, pursuant to NJSA 18A:25-2 and 18A:37-2.
 Consequences will be handled in accordance with policy.

 Consequences for Harassment, Intimidation & Bullying